-Pharmacy will in no event (including, but not limited to, nonpayment by PBM or any Plan Sponsor, PBM or any Plan Sponsor's insolvency, or breach of this agreement) bill, charge, collect a deposit from, seek compensation, remuneration or reimbursement from or have any recourse against, a covered person or other persons acting on their behalf.
-This provision does not prohibit the collection of copayments or charges for noncovered services or items.
+Pharmacy will in no event (including, but not limited to, nonpayment by PBM or any plan sponsor, PBM or any plan sponsor's insolvency, or breach of this agreement) bill, charge, collect a deposit from, seek compensation, remuneration or reimbursement from or have any recourse against, a covered person or other persons acting on their behalf.
+This provision does not prohibit the collection of copays or charges for noncovered services or items.
 Mich.
 Stat. § 500.3529(3)